Hiking In Big Sur

 The Hike

 There are two places to begin the Pfeiffer Falls & Valley View hike, depending on where you parked.
-If after paying the fee and entering the park you turned right towards the lodge front desk, and parked in the lot opposite the gift shop and lobby, then you'll want to head up the road that goes east directly away from Highway 1 into the forest.
+If after paying the fee and entering the park you turned right towards the lodge front desk, and parked in the lot opposite the gift shop and lobby, then you’ll want to head up the road that goes east directly away from Highway 1 into the forest.
 Just a few yards up this road will be a sign on the right marking the start of the trail from this point.
+(You can also stay on the road and pick up the trail after a hundred yards or so).

-The wide and well-maintained trail begins with a modest climb through the majestic redwoods, walking among the patches of clover-like redwood sorrel.
-After a short distance, you'll see the start of the loop, where you'll want to begin by going to the right, heading around the trail counter-clockwise.
+The wide and well-maintained trail begins with a modest climb through the majestic redwoods, walking among the patches of clover-like redwood sorrel along the creek.
+After a short distance, you’ll see where the trail crosses a bridge to the left to start up the side of the canyon.

-Surprisingly, cell phone service (at least Verizon which I've used) works great up here, and the overlook may be a fun place to call your pals at home and make them wish they were with you.
+Surprisingly, cell phone service (at least Verizon and ATT which I’ve used) works great up here, and the overlook may be a fun place to call your pals at home and make them wish they were with you.

 Also notice the splendid examples of native oak trees along this part of the trail, especially up along the ridge to the lookout bench.